Rahe/simple-image-sizes/readme.txt

 4. Regenerating image sizes

 == Changelog ==
+* 2.2.1
+	* Use buttonset for the checkboxes
+	* Add Pointer for WordPress 3.3
+	* Fix translation in French
+	* Some medias queries for small windows ( change size of buttons and alignment )
 * 2.2
 	* Add new version of css aristo
 	* Add some icons